thiscouldbebetter/GameFrameworkTS/Stub/Documentation/Development_Guide/Development_Guide.md

 These lines make the raider collidable, which means that your bullets can hit it, and killable, which means that when you bullets hit it they can hurt it.

 10.3.
-However, in order for Collidables and Killables to be processed correctly, they'll need to be added to the list of property types that PlaceLevel understands.
-Open PlaceLevel.ts and replace the existing declaration of the entityPropertyNamesToProcess array with the following:
+However, in order for Collidables and Killables to be processed correctly, they'll need to be added to the list of property types that PlaceDefault understands.
+Open PlaceDefault.ts and replace the existing declaration of the entityPropertyNamesToProcess array with the following:

 	var entityPropertyNamesToProcess =
 	[